2HenryCardenas1/FastApi-Python/README.md

 # FastApi-Python
-First projecto using fastApi, this a api for local movies
+First project using fastApi, this a api for local movies

 # Documentation for use fastApi